shredam/ninja-node-course/README.md

 # Ninja Node Course

-A Node.js learning path with TypeScript from Hassan Zohdy's YouTube channel.
+A Node.js learning path with TypeScript from Hasan Zohdy's YouTube channel.